My first 35mm SLR

 I replaced the Praktica with a Mamiya Sekor 1000 DTL

 I used the Praktica for the four years I was in high school, with it I learned the art and science of photography.
 It went with me when I hiked the John Muir trail in 1972 and all the many hikes in the local Sothern California Mountains.
 Sometime in late 1972 or early 73, the standard 50mm lens broke.
-I replaced it with a cheap Russian made 45mm Zenza.
+I replaced it with a cheap Russian-made 45mm Zenza.
 At about that same time I bought an Olympus 35 SP rangefinder camera that I used as a second camera for many years.

 The Praktica was finally retired when I received a Mamiya Sekor 1000 DTL as a high school graduation present.
 A friend in my high school photography class bought the Praktica but I wish I still had it.
 As with lots of things I thought I would never want again.
-I would like to add to my shelf of old cameras in the office. eBay here I came.
+I would like to add to my shelf of old cameras in the office. eBay here I come.